 The International Multimodal Communication Centre brings together scholars working on multimodal analysis across the University of Oxford and beyond.
 It serves as a hub for interdisciplinary and inter-regional research, facilitates Knowledge Exchange, develops training materials, and supports teaching activities.
-It holds a weekly seminar on Wednesdays at 2.00 pm, at which speakers present their research on multimodal topics.
+It holds a weekly seminar on Fridays at 5 pm, at which speakers present their research on multimodal topics.

 The International Multimodal Communication Centre (IMCC) is based within the Oxford School of Global and Area Studies (OSGA) with support in kind from St Antony's College and works in close collaboration with researchers from the Oxford Internet Institute (OII) and the Department of Engineering Science.